rctorr/fping.py/README.md

     'sudo xcodebuild -license accept'
     * Install homebrew, and then use 'brew install automake'

+Once the fping executable has been compiled and installed, simply use pip to install the fping package from pypi.python.org.  e.g.:

+    pip install fping

 ### Usage
 Though this is a work in progress, in its current state, this script is intended to be a library that is called and executed either in the (i)python